 Over the two days, we fished conditions that went from extremely challenging to passable and with the years of experience at his disposal, Harley put us on tarpon, redfish and a big snook.
 These were a couple of days I might have passed on had they not been planned months in advance.
 As it turned out, Harley transformed lemons into lemonade.

 Harley’s skiff was built by a Pine Island native boat builder and lifelong friend.
 His boat is extremely wide, stable and has a very shallow draft.
 The design allows Harley to run and fish in waters from Matlacha Pass (including Pine Island, Useppa and Charlotte Harbor) to Boca Grande.
-Harley can be reached at 239-443-7412 or check out his website.
+Harley can be reached at 239-443-7412.

 More Reel Time: